Looking at applying for re-admission after exclusion? We’re here to help.

 What is re-admission after exclusion?

-- Students who have been excluded from their course for academic reasons may be eligible to apply for Re-admission after exclusion at a certain point in their period of exclusion.
+You can access Deakin’s Re-admission After Academic Exclusion Webpage here.
+Students who have been excluded from their course for academic reasons may be eligible to apply for Re-admission after exclusion at a certain point in their period of exclusion.
+You can find out more in Deakin's Academic Progress Policy (see sections 42-45).
 Students are not automatically granted a place in their course once their exclusion period ends.
 (Note: Re-admission after exclusion is a different process to re-admission after discontinuation for reasons other than exclusion.)

 When do I need to apply for re-admission to my course after exclusion?